 Evaluating TEDx as a brand strategy

+A big part of my day job is to help organizations with their brand positioning and strategy.
 So when I read the article in the New York Times this past Sunday about TEDx, the relatively new (and incredibly popular) offshoot of the legendary TED conference, I thought it might be a good opportunity to take a closer look.
 The issue?

 Clearly TEDx has been a smart community-building strategy, but will it ultimately prove to be a smart brand strategy as well?